 4. Use technology

 Lots of hiring managers and companies start with a phone interview to get an initial feel for the candidate’s experience and potential.
 This is more efficient than having each individual prospect come into the office, for what might not be worth it.
 This is a great way to add technology into the hiring process, but you can even take it a step further.
 Programs and software for video interviews can drastically help clean up your hiring process.
-It can be hard for candidates to find the time to make a trip to the office, especially if they are currently working a different job.
+It can be hard for candidates to find the time to make a trip to the office, especially if they are currently working on a different job.
 So, video chatting allows an easy and efficient way to screen candidates, but also offers a greater human connection with a visual of them.

 Also, make sure you are using the best talent management software for your needs.
 Some even include video interview features and can make the process go a lot smoother.